mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 #.
 Ensure that a ``find`` operation adds credentials to the cache.
 #.
 Create a new client with the same request callback and a refresh callback.
 #.
 Ensure that a ``find`` operation results in a call to the refresh callback.
 #.
-Validate the request callback inputs, including the timeout parameter if
+Validate the refresh callback inputs, including the timeout parameter if
 possible.

 #.
 Ensure there is a cache with soon-to-be-expired credentials.